johnfitzy/kubespray-cluster-ansible/README.md

 The cluster is intentionally a **base environment only**: Kubernetes with the Calico CNI (kube-proxy in IPVS mode) and nothing else of consequence.
-Each node is given two extra raw 10GB disks that are **left untouched** — they are reserved for a future, separate MinIO + [DirectPV](https://min.io/directpv) playbook, which will discover and format the raw devices itself.
+Each node is given two extra raw 10GB disks that are **left untouched**; they are reserved for a future, separate MinIO.

 ### Environments